 Faith is the way to entering into God’s “rest” (Hebrews 4:2; 3:18, 19; 4:6; 11).
 And we should “take heed” lest there be in us “an evil heart of unbelief” (Hebrews 3:12).
 “Let us therefore fear, lest, a promise being left us of entering into his rest, any of you should seem to come short of it. … Let us labour therefore to enter into that rest, lest any man fall after the same example of unbelief” (Hebrews 4:1, 11).

-In Hebrews 3 and 4, the writer urges the Jewish Christians to cease from the useless “works” of ceremonies and to enter into the God’s rest of simple faith in the blood of Jesus Christ our high Priest in the heavenly temple.
+In Hebrews 3 and 4, the writer urges the Jewish Christians to cease from the useless “works” of ceremonies and to enter into God’s rest by simple faith in the blood of Jesus Christ our high Priest in the heavenly temple.
 Jesus said, “Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls” (Matthew 11:29).
 Those who enter into God’s rest will conform their lives to His “good way” (Jeremiah 6:16) by His enabling power (Philippians 4:13).

 In His service,